CIT82/marke-pub/tools/shells/README.md

 # or sometime I just use
 zsh # this creates new zsh instance
 ```
-It is looking better but we can improve it by adding some color.
+It is looking better, but we can improve it by adding some color.
 Here is how you can add color to the prompt:
 ```bash
 PROMPT='%F{cyan}%n@%m %F{green}%~ %F{yellow}%#%f '
 # %F{color} - sets the foreground color